sboli/twmn/README.md

 ; Change bounce duration
 bounce_duration=500 ; in milliseconds

+; If the character length is more then max_length the text is cut off and "..." is appended max_length = -1 ; default is -1 (which means: don't cut off)

 [icons]
 ; An icon.
 You can add as many as you want.
 NAME=  ; Path to image file.
 NAME being the icon's custom name.